How is AML treated?

-- As a first treatment for high-risk (very fast growing) leukemia
+- As a first treatment for high-risk leukaemia

-- If your leukemia returns after treatment (relapse)
+- If your leukaemia returns after treatment (relapse)

 This treatment is intense.
 You will be in hospital for a few weeks and you will probably get a lot of side-effects from the strong chemotherapy, but these usually go away after treatment has ended.
 Your medical team and specialist nurses will discuss this with you in detail before you consent to treatment.